astronomer/docs/astro/manage-connections-variables.md

 sidebar_label: 'Manage connections and variables'
 title: 'Manage Airflow connections and variables'
 id: manage-connections-variables
-description: "Learn about different strategies for managing Airflow connections and variables in local environments and on Astro"
+description: "Learn about different strategies for managing Apache Airflow® connections and variables in local environments and on Astro"
 ---

 import HostedBadge from '@site/src/components/HostedBadge';

-*Airflow connections* are used for storing credentials and other information necessary for connecting to external services. *Airflow variables* are a generic way to store and retrieve arbitrary content or settings as a simple key value store within Airflow.
+*Apache Airflow® connections* are used for storing credentials and other information necessary for connecting to external services. *Airflow variables* are a generic way to store and retrieve arbitrary content or settings as a simple key value store within Airflow.

 Use this document to select the right Airflow connection and variable management strategies for your team.